-- 1. Stop medications that increase bleeding: Some anti-inflammatory medications may cause increased bleeding.
-Seven to 10 days before surgery, stop all anti-inflammatory medications such as:

-- Advil

-- Mobic

-- Aleve
+- Glucosamine

 - Motrin

-- Diclofenac
+- Herbal

 - Multivitamins

-- GlucosamineNaproxen

-- Herbal

-- Vitamin E

-- Supplements

-- Relafen

-- Ibuprofen

 - 2. Contact your prescribing physician: If you are on any of the following medications, please contact your prescribing physician for special instructions on stopping the medication.

 - Aspirin

-- Pradaxa

-- Coumadin
+- Eliquis

 - Xarelto

-- Eliquis

-- 3. Fill out the medication list: It's important for your care team to know what medications you are taking.
+- Coumadin - Pradaxa - 3.
+Fill out the medication list: It's important for your care team to know what medications you are taking.
 Fill out this medication list three weeks before surgery.
-Bring this list to appointments so you can reference your complete medication list with your nurse or doctor.

-- 4. If you take a diabetic medication that is injected weekly, or any medications to support weight loss, please contact your surgeon as these may need to be stopped 3 - 7 days prior to the day of surgery depending on the type of medication.

-- 5. Stop all vitamins and herbal supplements 7 prior to surgery unless prescribed by your physician.
+Bring this list to appointments so you can reference your complete medication list with your nurse or doctor. - 4.
+If you take a diabetic medication that is injected weekly, or any medications to support weight loss, please contact your surgeon as these need to be stopped 7 full days prior to the day of surgery depending on the type of medication. - 5.
+Stop all vitamins and herbal supplements 7 prior to surgery unless prescribed by your physician.